Triumph by Dai Vernon

 Key features

-• Classic card magic plot with a visually stunning restoration
+• Classic card magic plot with enduring appeal and strong visual impact

-• Suitable for close-up, parlour, and even stage performances with adaptations
+• Suitable for close-up, parlor, and even stage performances

 Pros